-Arteries may become blocked if accumulations of bacteria and blood clots on the valves (called vegetations) break loose (becoming emboli), travel through the bloodstream to other parts of the body, and lodge in an artery, blocking it.
+In both acute and subacute bacterial endocarditis, arteries may become blocked if accumulations of bacteria and blood clots on the valves (called vegetations) break loose (becoming emboli), travel through the bloodstream to other parts of the body, and lodge in an artery, blocking it.
 Sometimes blockage can have serious consequences.
 Blockage of an artery to the brain can cause a stroke, and blockage of an artery to the heart can cause a heart attack.
 Emboli can also cause an infection in the area in which they lodge and/or block small blood vessels and damage organs.
 Organs that are often affected include the lungs, kidneys, spleen, and brain.
 Emboli also often travel to the skin and back of the eye (retina).
 Collections of pus (abscesses) may develop at the base of infected heart valves or wherever infected emboli settle.

 Heart valves may become perforated and may start to leak (causing regurgitation) — within a few days.
 Some people go into shock, and their kidneys and other organs stop functioning (a condition called septic shock).
 Infections in arteries can weaken artery walls, causing them to bulge or rupture.
 A rupture can be fatal, particularly if it occurs in the brain or near the heart.